S Corporation: Everything You Need to Know

 The major benefit of the S corporation designation is that shareholders are only required to pay taxes on their salaries and not on the self-employment tax for their firm’s profits.
 In an S corporation, before any profits can be had, every owner who also works as an employee should be paid a reasonable amount for their efforts (e.g., wage).
 This wage is subject to Social Security and Medicare taxes, which should be paid partially by the employee and the other part by the company.
 The financial savings from paying no self-employment tax on the profits kicks in as soon as the S corp has sufficient income that there are profits left to be paid out after paying the necessary reasonable wage.

 If you need help with your S corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have worked with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have worked with or on behalf of companies like Google, Menlo Ventures, and Airbnb.